 Here are a few of our favourite Camino Rituals from over the years:

-Also called ‘credencial’, stamping your pilgrim passport is part of every day life on the Camino.
+Also known as the ‘credencial’, stamping your pilgrim passport is part of everyday life on the Camino.
 It maps the pilgrim’s journey and reminds you of each of the stops along the way.
 If you want to receive your composela at the end of your Camino, make sure to stamp your passport along the way.

-Although a modern development (though we aren’t ones to say no to a delicious glass of vino), taking a sip of Rioja wine at the wine fountain of Bodegas Irache, just outside Estella, has become another unique Camino ritual for pilgrims.
+Although a modern development (though we aren’t ones to say no to a delicious glass of vino), taking a sip of Rioja wine at the wine fountain of Bodegas Irache, just outside Estella on the Camino Frances, has become another unique Camino ritual for pilgrims.

 The stream at Lavacolla, just outside Santiago, used to be the spot where pilgrims washed and got ready to enter Santiago de Compostela and its cathedral.
 This is probably one of the oldest Camino rituals we know of.

-The Compostela certificate is your pilgrim certificate, proof that you have walked at least the last 100km to Santiago or cycled at least the last 200km.
-This certificate (along with many others) is issued by the Pilgrims Office in Santiago.
+The Compostela certificate is your pilgrim certificate and is proof that you have walked at least the last 100km to Santiago or cycled at least the last 200km.
+This certificate (along with many others) is issued by the Pilgrim’s Office in Santiago.

 While on the Camino, don’t forget to wish fellow pilgrims ‘Buen Camino!’ or ‘Ultreia‘ as you pass them on your way.
 It will fill you and your fellow pilgrims with a sense of community.
 Have a safe journey!

-Do you have any unique Camino rituals you’d like to share? we’d love to know in the comments or tell us on Facebook or Twitter.
+Do you have any unique Camino rituals you’d like to share?
+We’d love to know in the comments or tell us on Facebook or Twitter.

-For more information about the Camino de Santiago or to book your Camino trip, contact our travel specialists
+For more information about the Camino de Santiago Routes or to book your own Camino adventure, please don’t hesitate to contact us.